XLNT/at-p/README.md

 ## Deploy

-It's a normal nodejs microserver and/or dockerfile, so run something like (making sure to change your service name in the package.json)
+It's a normal nodejs microserver and/or dockerfile, so run something like (making sure to change your username in the package.json)

 ```bash
 yarn run build